k3d-io/k3d/docs/usage/configfile.md

 ### All Options: Example

-Since the config options and the config file are changing quite a bit, it's hard to keep track of all the supported config file settinggs, so here's an example showing all of them as of the time of writing:
+Since the config options and the config file are changing quite a bit, it's hard to keep track of all the supported config file settings, so here's an example showing all of them as of the time of writing:

 ```yaml
 # k3d configuration file, saved as e.g. /home/me/myk3dcluster.yaml